contentful/experience-builder-toolkit/packages/components/README.md

 ### Including default styles

-A set of default styles are included with the components.
+A set of optional, default styles are included with the components.
 To include them, import the `styles.css` file from the `@contentful/experience-builder-components` package:

 ```jsx
 import '@contentful/experience-builder-components/styles.css';